jemstedt/Baking/2021-12-30-A bread for the new year.md

----
-title: "A bread for the new year"
+# A bread for the new year
-excerpt: "Trying to use spelt for the second time"
-categories:
-  - Crafts
----

 ## Day 1: Feeding sourdough starter
 ### Feeding the starter during the evening day 1